 Limited number of trials.
-This case is usually implemented by cryptographic resources, e.g., smartcards and HSM, in order to unlock the access to operations involving keys securely stored on the resource.
+This case is usually implemented by cryptographic resources, e.g., smart-cards and HSM, in order to unlock the access to operations involving keys securely stored on the resource.
 After a given number of erroneous trials, authentication becomes impossible: the person account can no longer be unlocked without resorting to an administrative procedure.
-In such case, it is possible to upper bound the probability of false acceptance, i.e., the event that a person that does not know the identification data can succed in authenticating itself by random trials.
-It is recommended to use a maximal false acceptance probability of 5×10^{-6} , corresponding to at most 5 trials of a 6-digit PIN.
-A maximal false acceptance probability of 5×10^{-4} , at most 5 trials of a 4-digit PIN, is acceptable in legacy applications.
+In such case, it is possible to upper bound the probability of false acceptance, i.e., the event that a person that does not know the identification data can succeed in authenticating itself by random trials.
+It is recommended to use a maximal false acceptance probability of $5 \times 10^{-6}$ , corresponding to at most 5 trials of a 6-digit PIN.
+A maximal false acceptance probability of $5 \times 10^{-4}$ , at most 5 trials of a 4-digit PIN, is acceptable in legacy applications.

 Time limited number of trials.
 This case is usually implemented when it is not practical to enforce a strict account locking mechanism in case of repeated authentication errors.
 It provides the inferior solution of limiting the amount of authentication trials by unit of time.
-An example of such limitating mechanism is to double the delay between every unsuccessful authentication attempt.
+An example of such limitating mechanism is to double the delay after every unsuccessful authentication attempt before a new attempt is possible.
 For the time being, this document does not express any requirement for this case.